shw06/Excel/README.md

+<h1>Excel Projects</h1>
-This folder contains all the spreadsheets that I made as a practice in my data analytics journey.
+This folder contains Excel projects that showcase various skills in Excel.